-Here are 9 benefits of trees in the community and in your yard.
+Here are nine benefits of trees in the community & your home:

 - Landscaping, including trees increases property values by 5 to 20 percent.